 Andrew is an active member of Woodlands Church in Bristol.
 His interests include travel, photography and hiking, and he has always enjoyed all sports.

 Lucy became a trustee in 2015.
-She is a member of the PCC and Parish Safeguarding Officer for St Mary Magdalene Church, Stoke Bishop, having previously served as church warden.
+She is a member of the congregation of St Mary Magdalene Church, Stoke Bishop and has served on the PCC, as a Parish Safeguarding Officer and as Church Warden.
 Lucy worked for over 30 years in hospital medicine, working part-time while bringing up her children.
 Lucy was a member of Southmead Research Ethics Committee for several years.

 Greca regularly attends St Mary Redcliffe church and has been a TEC trustee, representing St Mary Redcliffe, since 2015.
 She has lived in South Bristol since 2000 and currently works in the public sector as a Systems Administrator.
 Greca is also a trustee governor of St Mary Redcliffe and Temple school.'

 Sandra is the owner of Changing Views, a production house making promotional films for businesses and organisations across the UK, as well as providing communication consultancy and media training.
 She spent over a decade as a Radio 4 Producer/Presenter at the BBC Natural History Unit in Bristol and at BBC Birmingham.
 Her broadcasting career began in independent local radio at Radio West, then GWR before she became the presenter of Sunday Starts at BBC Radio Bristol and Somerset Sound.
 Sandra has a real heart for Bristol and is passionate that all communities should be afforded the opportunity to use their talents and vision to build secure and fulfilled lives.